aws-samples/sample-backstage-aws-terraform-platform/docs/QUICK-START.md

 # Quick Start Guide

-Deploy Backstage using your existing VPC and EKS cluster with all security vulnerabilities resolved.
+Deploy Backstage using your existing VPC and EKS cluster.

 | | |
 |---|---|